ischlag/ischlag.github.io/_posts/2016-06-03-simple-neural-network-in-tensorflow.markdown

 correct_prediction = tf.equal(tf.argmax(y,1), tf.argmax(y_,1))
 accuracy = tf.reduce_mean(tf.cast(correct_prediction, tf.float32))
 ```
 To train our model we use a gradient descent method.
-Tensorflow comes with several already implemented techniques.
-As a result we get a operation.
-This operation is tied to our graph and once we start a session we can execute this optimizer operation.
+Tensorflow comes with several techniques already implemented.
+As a result, we get an operation.
+This operation is tied to our graph and once we start a session, we can execute this optimizer operation.

 ```python
 train_op = tf.train.GradientDescentOptimizer(learning_rate).minimize(cross_entropy)